Slate Roof Tiles Cost

 Insulating Your Roof

-When having a new slate roof installed, you may find it a good time to have your roof insulated (if it isn’t already).
-A properly insulated roof can keep your home warmer during the cold winter months.
+When installing a new slate roof, you may find it a good time to insulate your roof (if it isn’t already).
+A properly insulated roof can keep your home warmer during cold winter months.

 Garden Waste Removal

-Upon having a new roof installed, it would be a good chance to have your garden cleaned and give it a new lease of life.
+Upon installing a new roof, it's a good chance to have your garden cleaned and give it a new lease of life.

 For this section, we’ll look at the price of hiring a contractor to perform the necessary work to build a slate roof.
 This is part of the overall cost and naturally excludes the supply costs.

 As for the timescale of the job, it will probably take a few weeks in total.
-However, it can take days or even months depending on the size and type of roof among other factors.
-The cost of labour would also depend on where you live (more on this in the following section).
+However, it can take days or even months, depending on the size and type of roof, among other factors.
+The cost of labour would also depend on where you live.

 Let's now break down the cost-affecting factors in more detail.
 We’ll explain what these factors are and how they can vary and shape the overall cost of installing a slate roof.